Dementia runs in my family. Big time.

 Now, I know that things are going to get much worse and it will be terrible and painful for us all.
 I know that.

-But right now she’s in (for lack of a better term, although I know it’s far from accurate) a “sweet spot” with her dementia right now.
+But right now she’s in (for lack of a better term, although I know it’s far from accurate) a “sweet spot” with her dementia.
 She can still remember all of us and she knows what’s going on around her but she has forgotten her trouble.
 It’s simplified her life.

 So I’m trying to take away a Dementia Lesson from Colleen.

-I’m trying to enjoy the life that I have, ignore the trouble that has brought in negativity, and focus on enjoying life no matter what is going on.
+I’m trying to enjoy the life that I have, ignore the trouble that has brought in negativity, and focus on enjoying everything no matter what is going on.

 Life truly is so short!
 And for this brain of mine… well, it might be shorter.